Verdant Law

 EPA Issues Draft Risk Evaluation for Flame Retardant TCEP

-/in Chemicals of Concern, EPA, Risk Evaluations & Management, TSCAEPA has preliminarily determined that tris(2-chloroethyl) phosphate (TCEP) presents an unreasonable risk to human health and the environment, according to its draft risk assessment of the flame retardant released on December 14, 2023.
+/in EPA, Risk Evaluations & Management, TSCAEPA has preliminarily determined that tris(2-chloroethyl) phosphate (TCEP) presents an unreasonable risk to human health and the environment, according to its draft risk assessment of the flame retardant released on December 14, 2023.
 Animal testing data revealed that exposure to TCEP may increase risk of kidney cancer and other cancers, and could harm neurological and reproductive systems, the draft states.

 According to EPA, domestic production of TCEP has decreased by about 99 percent since 2014.
 However, the agency notes that TCEP is still used in paints, coatings, and in certain aerospace applications, and that previously-manufactured products containing TCEP—such as fabrics, certain types of foam, and construction materials—may still be in use.
 The draft also states that “TCEP may still be found in a wide range” of imported goods.